emlearn/emlearn-micropython/README.md

 without having to touch any C code.

 ## Status
-**Proof of Concept**
+**Minimally useful**

-- Can run RandomForest/DecisionTree
+- Can perform classification with [RandomForest](https://en.wikipedia.org/wiki/Random_forest)/DecisionTree models
+- Installable as a MicroPython native module.
+No rebuild/flashing needed
+- Models can be loaded at runtime from a .CSV file in disk/flash
-- Pre-built modules are available for the most common
+- Pre-built modules are available for the most common architectures/devices
 - Has been tested on `armv6m` (RP2040) and `x64` (Unix port)

-Or contribute yourself!

 ## Prerequisites